How to prepare employees to work remotely in times of crisis

 Considering that staff will primarily be using laptops it is important that they learn optimal posture and take regular breaks.
-If budgets allow, companies may choose to ship a laptop stand plus external keyboard and mouse to each employee who is working from home.
+If budgets allow, companies should ship a laptop stand, external keyboard and mouse to each employee who is working from home.

-To assist with focus in a potentially noisy environment, employees might choose to wear noise-cancelling headphones.
-For those in sales roles where client interaction will be required it is worthwhile investing in quality USB headsets that transmit and receive clear sound.
+To assist with focus in a possibly noisy environment, employees might choose to wear noise-cancelling headphones.
+For those in sales roles where client interaction is required it is worthwhile investing in quality USB headsets that transmit and receive clear sound.

-Encourage employees to blur their background if necessary during video calls (Skype has a setting for this) and to use an appropriate lighting source if client communication is necessary.
-A small, clip-on LED ring light can provide excellent illumination for a few dollars.
+Encourage employees to blur their background if necessary during video calls (Skype and Zoom has a setting for this) and to use an appropriate lighting source if client communication is necessary.
+A small, clip-on LED ring light can provide light for a few dollars.

 2. Encourage communication

 Many employees enjoy the social aspect of work.
-Being suddenly isolated can result in feelings of loneliness.
-Motivation may decrease.
+Being suddenly isolated can result in feelings of loneliness and motivation may decrease.

 Use group conversations to stimulate formal and informal communication.
 Consider a “virtual watercooler” where employees can discuss a range of topics.
 Create a thread called “Working from Home” so people can share anecdotes, tips and success stories.